-The charity will work with stakeholders to achieve this.
-Stakeholders include Thames Valley Angling Association, Landowners; Palmers Estates, Eton College and Eton Wick Waterways Group, local residents associations and environmental groups, and the local council – the Royal Borough of Windsor and Maidenhead.
+London’s leading waterways charity will work with stakeholders to achieve this.
+Stakeholders include Thames Valley Angling Association, Landowners; Palmers Estates, Eton College and Eton Wick Waterways Group; local residents associations and environmental groups, and the local council – the Royal Borough of Windsor and Maidenhead.

 Thirty community events will be delivered through the project, aiming to engage 400 people or more in practical volunteering activities.
-These include habitat management, river restoration and river monitoring, including a native wildflower seeding/planting programme on the riverbanks of resident properties and managing seasonal use of temporary fencing.
+These include habitat management, river restoration and river monitoring, such as a native wildflower seeding/planting programme on the riverbanks next to residential properties and managing seasonal use of temporary fencing.
 Check out our events page for updates on upcoming sessions.
 These events have been developed in consultation with ideas for the community.

 Community consultation will be carried out on July 13 and 17, at Eton Wick CoE First School, Sheepcote Road, Eton Wick, Windsor SL4 6JB.

-For more information on the project and upcoming events, please contact Luke Damerum at ph: 07824 491166; e-mail: firstname.lastname@example.org
+For more information on the project and upcoming events, please contact Luke Damerum on 07824 491166 or via email.